 - Polar fleece (or alternate fabric)

-Note: This photos in this post have been updated from the original grey loop toy.
+On the subject of colours, when this project was first shared, the example tug wasn’t multicoloured.
+To help our readers better see the tug toy making process, I made more tugs and the photos in this post have been updated from the original grey loop toy.
 The new images show the loop toy made with different fleece in four colours for added clarity in our how-to images.
 This is handy for showing the alignment of the colours on the sides as you join the loop and weave into the tug handle.
 Hope the changes help!

 Weaving the DIY Loop Dog Tug Toy